 The Company has issued warrants in connection with financing arrangements.
 Warrants that do not qualify to be recorded as permanent equity are recorded as liabilities at their fair value using the Black- Scholes option pricing model.
-Warrants that do qualify to be recorded as permanent equity are recorded based on the relative fair value of the instrument using the Black-Scholes option-pricing model.
-The relative fair value of the warrants is recorded in additional paid-in capital and as a debt discount.
+The relative fair value of the warrants, using the Black-Scholes model, is recorded in additional paid-in capital and as a debt discount.
 For warrants issued for services, the relative fair value is recorded in additional paid-in capital and stock-based compensation.

 The Company measures the cost of awards of equity instruments based on the grant date fair value of the awards.
 That cost is recognized on a straight-line basis over the period during which the employee is required to provide service in exchange for the entire award.
 The fair value of stock options on the date of grant is calculated using the Black-Scholes option pricing model, based on key assumptions such as the fair value of common stock, expected volatility and expected term.
 The Company’s estimates of these important assumptions are primarily based on third-party valuations, historical data, peer company data and the judgment of management regarding future trends and other factors.